 Coeurage Theatre Company exists to make impassioned theatre accessible for all audiences through

 Coeurage was founded in late 2009 by a group of graduates from California State University, Fullerton.
-It was at our first staff meeting, while discussing our company values and crystallizing our mission statement that the decision to operate on an exclusively pay what you want ticketing model was made.
+It was at our first staff meeting, while discussing our company goals and values and crystallizing our mission statement, that the decision to operate on an exclusively pay what you want (PWYW) ticketing model was made.
 We quickly fostered a reputation as a company to watch and have cemented our place in the community as an exciting, high-caliber ensemble of artists.

 Simply put, PWYW means you get to decide how much you want to pay.
 We never want the cost of a ticket to prevent anyone from seeing high-quality theatre in Los Angeles.
 Our shows are not free or donation-based, but you get to fill in the blank by deciding what the experience is worth to you.
 PWYW is an integral part of our goal to make great theatre accessible to all.

 As far as we know, Coeurage Theatre Company is the only performing arts group in Los Angeles to work with an exclusively PWYW model, and one of very few organizations in the country successfully operating on such a model.
 Other notable PWYW products and companies:

 - 2007: Radiohead releases a PWYW digital download of their album "In Rainbows".

 - 2008: Available Light Theatre in Columbus, OH switches to an exclusively PWYW model.

 - 2010: Panera Bread begins experimenting with PWYW in several cities across the country.